dbdesign-students-spring2024/6-mongodb-analysis-VideoStorms/README.md

 ## Extra-credit

-This assignment deserves extra credit because I used Python to connect to the MongoDB database and perform some of the queries in myhat analysis
+This assignment deserves extra credit because I used Python to connect to the MongoDB database and perform some of the queries in my analysis

 I did so with this code